rockstor/rockstor-doc/pre-install-howto/pre-install-howto.rst

 complete: that of checking it's checksum.

 A checksum is a mathematical
-abstraction of a dataset, in this case our file, that is unique (near enough anyway).
+abstraction of a data set, in this case our file, that is unique (near enough anyway).
 As a result of this it is possible to establish file corruption by comparing the published checksum of the official file with that calculated from the downloaded file.
 This in effect verifies the downloaded file as legitimate / free from corruption.
 Note however though that if you used the BitTorrent download option to acquire your install image then this check has already been done by way of the internal workings of the BitTorrent system.
 No harm in double checking though.
 If however you acquired your image by any other means then it is highly recommended that you check it's md5sum.
 In the following operating system specific sections it is assumed that you have downloaded your Rockstor